Braised Chicken with Apples, Cider and Cream

 - Cut bacon into ¾ inch square pieces.
 (These look big now, but they will shrink as they render.)12 ounces Bacon

-- Cut the leek lengthwise then slice each half into thin (`⅛-inch) half moons.
+- Cut the leek lengthwise then slice each half into ~¼-inch half moons.
 Rinse well under cold water.1 cup Leeks

 - Mince or grate garlic cloves.2 cloves Garlic

-- Slice carrots to ¼ inch rounds.
-Trim stalks and core from fennel bulb; cut into ½-inch pieces.½ cup Carrots, ½ cup Fennel bulb
+- Trim stalks and core from fennel bulb; cut into ½-inch pieces.¾ cup Fennel Bulb

 - Preheat oven to 325℉ (165℃).